brct-james/helmsman/README.md

 - Create loading overlay component
   - Toggle on while getAllSystems is running if on starmap
   - Should still allow access to other tabs
+- Change system waypoints to indent orbitals beneath the waypoint they orbit
+  - Consider removing orbitals section and instead widen traits

 ## Development server